[ PLANKTON NUTRIENTS ]

 The aforementioned dietary pattern can contribute, among other things to the antithrombotic effects resulting from the intake of omega-3, to the reduction of the risk of disorders of the cardiovascular system.
 This is related to various effects.

-In the following, these effects are listed.
-First of all, there is a downward effect on the clotting factor.
+These effects are listed in the following paragraphs.
+First of all, the clotting factor is decreased.
 The amount of blood fats and blood pressure also decrease due to these effects.
-A decrease in the chance of heart failure and calcification of the veins also plays a role, as does the production of tissue hormones that have a vasodilating influence.
+A decrease in the risk of heart failure and calcification of the veins also plays a role, as does the production of tissue hormones that have a vasodilating influence.

 MINERALS | POTASSIUM